Being injured on the job can be stressful and can lead to a lot of uncertainty.

 Keep all of your medical appointments, and make sure you keep you employer informed of your medical condition and when you can return to work.
 Your doctor will generally provide you with a form to give to your employer.
 Be sure to keep copies of these forms for yourself as well.

-Who is Covered under WC
+Who is Covered Under Workers' Compensation

 Missouri law requires that most employers carry insurance to pay for medical treatment and provide benefits for lost wages for employees who are injured on the job.
 Generally, employers must carry workers' compensation insurance if they have five or more employees.
 There are some exceptions to this rule, such as the construction industry, where an employer must carry workers' compensation insurance even if the employer has only one employee.